Kordhocë

 Kordhocë is a village in the Gjirokastër County in Albania.
 At the 2015 local government reform it became part of the municipality Gjirokastër.
 It is known for the Kordhocë bridge.

 Geography

 Kordhocë is a village just outside Gjirokastër, situated on mountain slope of Mali i Gjerë.

 Population

 Kordhocë is inhabited by Muslim Albanians.
+The villagers speak in the Tosk dialect of the Albanian language.

 Economy

 The main activity is agriculture, especially animal husbandry.
 The area is known for its dairy products.